This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Firstly, the commercial mortgage process takes longer to complete, so it may not the best option if you are in a rush and can’t afford to wait.
 For instance, if an investment opportunity arises and you need to make a quick decision before the opportunity passes you by, a commercial mortgage likely won’t work.

-There are also restrictions regarding the condition of the building, so if the property is in a poor state of repair and needs a lot of investment and work, it’s probably not a viable option.
+There are also restrictions regarding the condition of the building, so if the property is in a poor state of repair and needs a lot of investment and work, it’s probably not immediately a viable option for a mortgage.

 Buy to let mortgages

 If the property is for renting to residential tenants, you can fund a purchase with a buy to let mortgage.
-Buy to let mortgages typically have lower interest rates than both bridging loans and commercial mortgages, because they carry less risk.
+Buy to let mortgages typically have lower monthly costs than both bridging loans and commercial mortgages, because they carry less risk.

 Buy to let mortgages take longer to arrange than bridging loans.
 Some lenders will conduct a ‘desktop’ valuation, where they do not send a surveyor to the property to confirm its value, and will instead use online sources of information.

-Whilst this can speed up the process, it will still take longer to complete than a bridging loan, so if time is of the essence, it may not be a suitable alternative.
+Whilst this can speed up the process, it will still take longer to complete than a bridging loan becuase the legal process is longer, so if time is of the essence, it may not be a suitable alternative.

 Property development finance

-Property development finance is a funding option designed for development projects, tailored to ground up builds or more significant property conversions, refurbishments, or restorations.
-By comparison, bridging loans are more appropriate for smaller-scale changes to a property.
+Property development finance is a funding option designed for development projects, tailored to ground up builds.
+By comparison, bridging loans are more appropriate for smaller-scale changes and refurbishments to a property.

 As with bridging loans, this funding option works by providing you with the money you need to complete the project, after which you can sell or refinance, by getting a mortgage to clear the debt.

 With property development finance, the funds are usually released in stages to cover site costs and ongoing building costs.
-It’s available for much larger projects and applications and usually takes around 6 weeks to complete.
+It’s available for much larger projects and applications.
+It can complete in as little as 6 weeks, but this is heavily reliant on the project having all planning permissions, contractors and surveys in place.

-Whether this solution is an appropriate alternative to a bridging loan will depend on the level of work you need to do.
+Whether this solution is an appropriate alternative to a bridging loan will depend on the work you need to do.

-To qualify for this financing option, you may need to have planning permission on the intended development site, but we do have options if this is not yet in place.
+To qualify for this financing option, you typically need to have planning permission for a development project, but we do have options if this is not yet in place.

 Alternatives for residential homeowners